A comprehensive model to create, sustain and measure ultimate brand relationships

 A strong emotional connection is a key requirement and the foundation of intimacy.
 We believe the greater the emotional connection between a brand and consumer, the more powerful the relationship.
-A strong emotional connection is determined by the degree of overall positive feelings a customer has toward a brand and the extent to which a person associates the brand with key attributes.
+A strong emotional connection is determined by a series of attributes and language expressions that establish positive feelings a user has toward a brand and the extent to which a person associates the brand with key attributes.

-The following six patterns or markers are consistently present, in part or in whole, among intimate brands that identify the character and nature of ultimate brand relationships.
+The following six patterns or markers identify the character and nature of ultimate brand relationships and are consistently present among intimate brands.

 Exceeds expectations, delivering superior service, quality, and efficacy.